Home Assistant Integration

 Section titled “Compose File”The compose.yaml at ~/.openclaw/homeassistant/ defines the container with these essential directives:

-host.docker.internal:host-gatewayfor reaching Mac services from inside the container - SSH agent socket:
+host.docker.internal:host-gatewayfor reaching Mac-native services (like the Sonos Bridge) from inside the container - SSH agent socket:

 /run/host-services/ssh-auth.sockmounted for agent forwarding to the VM

-The migration itself was uneventful, which is the highest compliment infrastructure work can receive.
-Stop Desktop, start Colima, point DOCKER_HOST at the new socket, bring up the containers.
+The migration was uneventful, which is the highest compliment infrastructure work can receive.
 The Ecobee sensors appeared in HA’s discovery panel within seconds.
 They had been broadcasting the entire time.
-Docker Desktop just couldn’t hear them.
+The VM just couldn’t hear them.

 Sonos Integration

-The native bridge uses SoCo directly on the Mac’s LAN interface. mDNS discovery works instantly.
+The native bridge uses SoCo directly on the Mac’s LAN interface.
+SSDP discovery works instantly.
 Speaker callbacks land on the Mac’s real IP.
 No tunnels, no NAT, no prayers.

 HA REST Commands